PalakKatare01/Management_System/README.md

 # Management_System
-A project based on C++, OOP's concept and filehandling The management system has two parts
+A project based on C++, OOP's concept and filehandling The management system has two parts.
 1.)
 Bank management
 2.)
 ATM management
+Line of code - 865 approx.
 ______________________________________________________________________
 BANK MANAGEMENT